JoeStrout/fathoms-edge/progress.md

 I've created a [Road Map](roadmap.md) to help keep track of what needs to be done and in what order.
 I won't be pedantic about it; this can be rearranged and I have no doubt I'll be adding stuff that I haven't yet thougth of (or have forgotten about today), but at least now when I sit down to do some work, I can always just tackle the next item on the list.
 It also divides the work into "milestones," giving a more visible sense of progress.
 I'm declaring version 0.1 done now, and will start on version 0.2.

+## May 26, 2025

+I've implemented item stacks.
+Items will stack with identical items, as long as their .stackable property is true (which by default is true whenever .qty is not null).
+I've tested picking up individual and multiple items, and dropping individual or multiple items, including the whole stack (shift-click the drop button, or press shift-D or X, to drop a whole stack at once).

+So I think that's all working, though it might be good to get some user testing to see if there are any item duplication or destruction exploits.

+Next on the to-do list is gold.
+I'm inclined to treat gold as just an ordinary stackable item, with a value of 1 and a very low size (maybe 0.01).
+Then we don't need so much special code; we can have gold on the map, in containers, or dropped by mobs, all for free.
+We might want a bit of special code to keep gold sorted to the top of the inventory list.
+Also, should we refer to it as "coins" rather than "gold"?
+Hmm.